Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Evaluation Results

-In this experiment, we study the attention and scoring behavior of FiT5.
-In Figure~\ref{fig:attn_dist}, we analyze the distribution of the global attention values.
-As shown in Figure~\ref{fig:attention_a}, as the layer depth increases, the attention values between passages labeled 3 (perfectly relevant) and other passages become closer to 0.
-As shown in Figure \ref{fig:attention_b}, in the last layer, the attention values between most relevant passages are significantly larger than those with less relevant passages.
-The attention patterns indicate that, by passing through multiple global attention layers, our model learns to gradually attend to the related relevant documents.
-In Figure~\ref{fig:score_fit5_monot5}, we present the scores of documents with different labels.
-It can be observed that FiT5 produces more distinguishable distributions, indicating that it can better capture the nuances between similar documents.
+In this experiment, we investigate the attention patterns within FiT5 and illustrate the distribution of global attention weights in Figure~\ref{fig:attn_dist}.
+As shown in Figure \ref{fig:attention_b}, within the final layer, the attention values between the most relevant passages (labeled 3) are notably higher than those involving other passages.
+As shown in Figure~\ref{fig:attention_a}, with increasing layer depth, the general trend reveals a diminishing emphasis in attention values between the most relevant passages and other passages.
+This attention pattern shows that as data traverses through multiple global attention layers, it fosters a stronger interaction among relevant documents, facilitating the distinction between positive and negative ones.